Guidance under regulation 18 of the Health Protection (Coronavirus Restrictions) (No.5) (Wales) Regulations 2020.

 - provision of extra handwashing facilities and ensuring adequate supplies

-- ensuring a responsible person is present for the duration of organised activities and organised activities for children to ensure that all reasonable measures remain in place
+- ensuring a responsible person is present for the duration of regulated gatherings and regulated gatherings for children to ensure that reasonable measures remain in place

 - controlling use of premises, for example by: